-Federal and Colorado law prohibit race discrimination in employment.
+Federal and Colorado law prohibits race discrimination in employment.

-Section 1981 of the Civil Rights Act of 1866, as amended by the Civil Rights Act of 1991, prohibits race discrimination in employment-prohibiting race discrimination in the enjoyment of all benefits, privileges, terms, and conditions of employment.
+Section 1981 of the Civil Rights Act of 1866, a federal law, prohibits race discrimination in employment.

-Race discrimination includes adverse employment actions taken because of race, including but not limited to:
+Race discrimination includes adverse employment actions taken because of a person’s race, including actions concerning:

 - Failure or Refusal to Hire.

 - Promotion, demotion, or job assignments.

 - Any limitation, segregation, or classification of employees or applicants, which in any way deprive or tend to deprive any individual of opportunities because of the person’s race.